Yemen officially offered mediation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan on Wednesday said Pakistan would play its role in bringing all parties to the Yemen conflict to a political settlement as no military solution could resolve it.
+ISLAMABAD: Prime Minister Imran Khan Wednesday said Pakistan would play its role in bringing all parties to the Yemen conflict to a political settlement as no military solution can resolve it.

 The premier said this while talking to Ambassador of Yemen, Mohammed Motahar Alashabi, who paid a courtesy call on him and conveyed the felicitations of the Yemeni leadership to the prime minister on his election.